-Well just like other HOG groups, we’re a bunch of normal people (well… mostly) who get together every second Sunday, to go Ride our Harley-Davidsons.
-We are a small dedicated group of people, enjoying what the Harley Davidson Owners Group has to offer, from the freedom of riding in this great land of ours, to meeting new friends.
+Apart from being possibly the smallest Chapter in Australia we’re much like other HOG groups, we’re a bunch of normal people (well… mostly) who get together every second Sunday, to go Ride our Harley-Davidsons.
+We are a dedicated group of people, enjoying what the Harley Davidson Owners Group has to offer, from the freedom of riding in this great land of ours, to meeting new friends.

 Hopefully people from all over the world can visit, and get a little insight to “life in the Centre”, and what we Harley owners can get up to in Alice Springs.
 So come along, join us for a ride, or just a coffee.